kamerontanseli/become-growth/2-the-growth-mindset.md

 A Growth Engineer's best weapon is data.
 Whether that be from running database queries to talking to customers, a Growth Engineer should be striving to collect as much data as possible in order to validate a hypothesis or diagnose an issue in the funnel.

 A good Growth Engineer will be able to identify when a stakeholder gives an assumption rather than a point backed up by data.
-In an organization you'll encounter a lot of experts in their given field, however even experts tend to give assumptions which aren't back up by data.
-It's your job to dispute assumptions and provide real answers using data.
+In an organization you'll encounter a lot of experts in their given field, however even experts tend to give assumptions which aren't backed up by data.
+It's your job to dispute assumptions and provide real answers using the data.

 Here's a few of my favorite frameworks for research and experiments: